Mimis-Latlaeg-Hattalag/fintech-canary/README.md

 So, I started digging and came up with the following:

 1. Yes!, in fact.
 Surprising.
 The schema is here: https://github.com/PagerDuty/api-schema
 2. Yes, it is paging.
 Hand-rolled by `limit`, `offset`, `more` and `total` fields.
-And `limit` max ia 100.
+And `limit` max is 100.
 Basically, not following any standard.
 3. API Token in header: `Authorization: Token token=your_token_here` is all we got.
 Account-wide rate limiting at 429, so I have limited tinkering.
 4. API v2 has been stable since ~2016.
-So i will need to think on faults and simulation of one later.
+So I will need to think on faults and simulation of one later.
 Perhaps at the end of my tinkering.

 Also, reading the scheme that I found on their GitHub repo (PagerDuty/api-schema) this domain DOES have a canonical name - `PagerDutyUser`.
 So I will implement the model next: